 However, several people posted about the fact that this website is based in Norway, and in that country they have stricter laws protecting consumers; it seemed that the small airline might be forced to honor any and all glitch tickets they sold.
 Even so, I decided to book another two flights for the around the same dates, with the hope that at least one of them might eventually get ticketed.

-This time, I slowed down and was able to use the English and USD version of the site, and I booked another Warsaw ticket for the same price along with another roundtrip ticket to Milan for $160; the website stated that I had 24 hours to cancel, so I planned on waiting until the next day to see if I would get ticketed.
+This time, I slowed down and was able to use the English and USD version of the site, and I booked another Warsaw ticket for the same price along with another roundtrip ticket to Milan, Italy for $160; the website stated that I had 24 hours to cancel, so I planned on waiting until the next day to see if I would get ticketed.
 Widerøe might be a small airline, but they seem to have partnered with many Star Alliance airlines, meaning more availability and destinations through codeshare agreements with the likes of United Airlines and Lufthansa.

 Around midnight that night, I received an email: I was ticketed for that first Warsaw flight!
 Immediately after that, I was ticketed for the other two fares I had purchased, which I subsequently cancelled.
 I was in blissful shock.